Do you need to file Form 945? Here's when it applies and how to file

 4. Not reconciling with information returns.
 Form 945 withholding relates to payments reported on other forms.
 Backup withholding connects to Forms 1099.
 Pension withholding connects to Form 1099-R. If your information return totals do not align with your Form 945 totals, something is wrong.

+One question: did your business withhold federal income tax from any non-wage payments during the year?
+If yes to backup withholding, pension distributions, or any other covered payment type, you have a filing obligation.
 Ask yourself one question: Did your business withhold federal income tax from any non-wage payments during the year?

 For businesses that have filing obligations, the annual withholding return is another piece of the compliance picture.
 File it on time, match it to your deposits, and reconcile it against your information returns.
 The IRS expects these pieces to fit together, and making sure they do keeps your business in good standing.